LythandeDc/mahara-hello-world/README.md

 Example of a sideblock structure with the local folder.

-If you have data, you can create the file hello.php in the local folder for validation.
+If you have sql data, you can create the file hello.php in the local folder for validation.